Movie Review: Doctor Strange – An exciting promise?

 Doctor Strange lawfully borrowed from the universe in which he evolves, ascertaining the MU quite a few times with the Avengers mentioned implicitly or explicitly several times, their tower shown towards the start, an infinity stone presented, and Chris Hemsworth appearing as Thor in the mid-credits scene to tease the upcoming Thor: Ragnarok.
 It is clear from the film who is coming back in sequels and so their casting is extremely important because of this.
 The previous two characters are definitely part of the recurrent ones.
-It is also clear that the character played by Chiwetel Ejiofor is coming back and we will talk more about later on in this article.
+It is also clear that the character played by Chiwetel Ejiofor is coming back and we will talk more about it later on in this article.
 Wong is also one that is returning, hopefully played by the same very well cast actor, as expected from the film and the comics.
-He has given the character breadth and shown a convincing breadth to a character who looked like he wasn’t a main one.
+He has given a convincing significance and presence to a secondary character .
 Finally, In spite of her demise, we are expecting the following character, The Ancient One, to somehow reappear: it is the mystical, anything is possible, no?
 As if Marvel needed an excuse to ressucitate its characters.

 The mystical comes unsurprisingly from the East but with the twist of being led by a Celtic character.
 I quite liked the idea actually but I still think it was a miss for two main reasons.
 One, it was under-exploited and would have benefitted not just from a mere and disappointing replacement of an Eastern character with a Western one.
 A clever blend of the Eastern and Celtic spiritual beliefs would have lifted this interpretation beyond your average East meet West script.
 Secondly and possibly extremely inter-dependent with the frst point, the underdevelopment of the Ancient One played a big role in the feeling that Tilda Swinton was miscast.
 Avoiding racist stereotypes should be as important as making sense.
 Having watched Tilda Swinton in various acting roles, I can safely say that she embraces her characters marvelously because she feels them to her bones.
 She can be the cold and manipulative witch or the warm and passionate adulterous woman and far beyond, and either ways you will empathise with the “humanity” of her character.
 The excitement of seeing yet another one of the facets of her superb talent and of her changing face was abruptly stopped by the performance.
 The script was read, her voice was heard, but nothing was felt.